-- A. In some cases, government policies directly produce environmental quality as with water plants and sewage treatment plants.
-In such cases, there are economies of scale to providing the service that make collective provision cost effective. - i.
-Modeling median voter preferences for such services is fairly straight forward, once you know how the cost of the service will be shared among taxpayer voters. - ii.
+A. In some cases, government policies directly produce environmental quality as with water plants and sewage treatment plants.
+In such cases, there are economies of scale to providing the service that make collective provision cost effective.

+- i.
+Modeling median voter preferences for such services is fairly straight forward, once you know how the cost of the service will be shared among tax payers. - ii.
 A convenient assumption (at least for diagrams) is to assume that everyone pays roughly the same price, 1/N of the total MC of providing the service.

-iii.
-For example consider the figure above, the costs of providing environmental quality (say water purity) are shared equally, which allows one to figure out each voter's preferred level of environmental quality (or water treatment plant size).
+- iii.
+For example consider the figure above, the costs of providing environmental quality (say water purity) are shared equally, which allows one to figure out each voter's preferred level of environmental quality (or water treatment plant size). - The median voter is "b" who prefers Eb, given his/her marginal benefits and costs. - Note that in the diagram shows that the median voter's preferred policy is not necessarily Pareto efficient. - iv.
+(It turns out that assumptions about how the costs are shared can have significant effects on the predicted median voter outcome.)

-- The median voter is "b" who prefers Eb, given his/her marginal benefits and costs. - Note that in the diagram shows that the median voter's preferred policy is not necessarily Pareto efficient. - iv.
-(It turns out that assumptions about how the costs are shared can have significant effects on the predicted median voter outcome.) - B. The median voter's optimal degree of regulation is a bit different than that regarding ordinary government services because the cost of regulation is always indirect. - There is no "direct" tax bill for regulations, rather regulations indirectly increase the cost of other valued goods and services. - Instead regulations increase the marginal cost of the regulated goods (and sometimes improves their quality). - It is this indirect increase in cost that is the "price" of environmental regulation, where as it is the marginal reduction in environmental damages that is its associated marginal benefit. - C. In the case of environmental regulation, - i.
-Most voters receive direct benefits from more stringent environmental regulation: cleaner air, improved health, more pleasant environment, more attractive outdoor life styles and so forth, - ii. and most voters also pay a "price" for that clearer air, water, etc. through higher prices for existing services. - iii.
-Consider, for example, the effects of mandated environmental equipment. - Mandated equipment tends to raise prices and reduce profits, in a manner that is somewhat similar to a Pigovian tax, but without generating any revenue. - So for some purposes of analysis, mandates of equipment can be thought of as a "quasi tax." - Mandated equipment includes catalytic converters for cars, scrubbers for coal fired power plants, sewer systems for towns etc. - (In the mandate case, it is theoretically appropriate to model the effects by shifting supply to the left, rather as a tax, but using a

-- "pseudo-tax" diagram allows you to get a sense of the distribution of burdens and benefits from mandated equipment.) - In this case the "tax revenue" is money that goes to the producers of "environmentally friendly" equipment. - The distribution of benefits and costs will provide incentives to vote in favor or against the mandated equipment (and also for interest groups to lobby in for or against the regulation that mandates the new piece of equipment. - iv.
+- B. The median voter's optimal degree of regulation is a bit different than that regarding ordinary government services because the cost of regulation is always indirect. - There is no "direct" tax bill for regulations, rather regulations indirectly increase the cost of other valued goods and services. - C. In the case of environmental regulation, - i.
+Every voter receives direct benefits from more stringent environmental regulation: cleaner air, improved health, more pleasant environment, more attractive outdoor life styles and so forth, - ii. and every voter also pays a "price" for that clearer air, although the cost of environmental regulation is very indirect. - iii.
+However, one can think about mandated equipment, for example, in a manner similar to a tax. - Mandated equipment tends to raise prices and reduce profits, in a manner that is somewhat similar to a Pigovian tax, but without generating any revenue. - Mandated equipment includes catalytic converters for cars and scrubbers for coal fired power plants, etc. - (In the mandate case, it is theoretically appropriate to model the effects by shifting supply to the left, rather as a tax, but a "pseudo-tax" diagram allows you to get a sense of the distribution of burdens and benefits from mandated equipment.
+In this case the "tax revenue" is money that goes to the producers of "environmentally friendly" equipment.) - The distribution of benefits and costs will provide incentives to vote in favor or against the mandated equipment (and also to lobby in favor of or against the mandated piece of equipment). - iv.
 Similarly, one can analyze incentives to favor a Pigovian tax by using the diagram to think about who "wins" and who "loses" from a particular Pigovian tax solution. - (Note that both firms and consumers in the taxed industry are made worse off.)

-D. Many of the effects of environmental regulations are indirect ones that affect the costs of other products that are not directly regulated.

-- i.
-For example, an environmental tax on gasoline and fuel oil, makes products that have to be transported to market relatively more expensive. - Pollution control devices and taxes (usually) increase the cost of manufactured goods. - In such cases, the marginal cost of increased environmental quality shows up as an increase in the price of manufactured goods and transported goods relative to other less energy-intensive products. - (This may favor producers in countries or states with weaker regulations or lower environmental taxes, a topic which we will return to later in the course). - ii.
-Once one can estimate the typical marginal cost of an environmental regulation, by estimating implied shifts in supply curves (industry MC curves) for products using the taxed or regulated goods as inputs..
+- v.
+Many of the effects of such regulations are indirect ones that affect the costs of other products that are not directly regulated. - For example, an environmental tax on gasoline and fuel oil, makes products that have to be transported to market relatively more expensive. - Pollution control devices (usual) increase the cost of manufactured goods. - In such cases, the marginal cost of increased environmental quality shows up as an increase in the price of manufactured goods and large transported goods relative to other less energy-intensive products. - vi.
+Once one can estimate the typical marginal cost of an environmental regulation, once can model voting behavior using the usual net-benefit maximizing model of human behavior that we have used throughout the course.